-“Christmastime Is Here” by Vince Guaraldi while baking these bars!
+Listen to “Christmastime Is Here” by Vince Guaraldi while baking these bars!

 Scandinavian Almond Bars

-- 1 3/4 cup flour
+- 1 3/4 cup (218 g) all-purpose flour

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-- 1/4 tsp salt
+- 1/4 teaspoon salt

-- 1/2 cup 1 stick butter, softened
+- 1/2 cup (113 g or 1 stick) unsalted butter, softened

-- 1 cup sugar
+- 1 cup (200 g) sugar

 - 1 egg

-- 1/2 tsp almond extract
+- 1/2 teaspoon almond extract

-- 2 tablespoons milk
+- 2 tablespoons whole milk (or 2% milk)

 - 1/2 cup sliced almonds

-- 1 cup powdered sugar sifted
+- 1 cup (120 g) powdered sugar sifted

-- 1/4 tsp almond extract
+- 1/4 teaspoon almond extract

-- 1-2 tablespoons milk for drizzle consistency
+- 1-2 tablespoons whole milk for drizzle consistency (or 2% milk)

 Preheat oven to 325° F. Line baking sheets with parchment paper and set aside.

 Divide dough into quarters and form each into a 12-inch log.
 Place two logs 4-5 inches apart on the prepared cookie sheet.
-Using a rolling pin, flatten log until 3 inches wide (making a 12-inch by 3-inch rectangle).
-Brush the two rectangles with milk.
-Sprinkle with almonds and bake 12-14 minutes or until edges are lightly browned.
+Using a rolling pin, flatten log until 3 inches wide (making a 12-inch by 3-inch rectangle.
+It doesn't have to be perfect.)

 While the bars are baking, prepare the icing.
 Whisk together the powdered sugar, almond extract and 1 tablespoon of milk.
 Add more milk, 1 tablespoon at a time until you reach a drizzle consistency.
 While the bars are still warm, cut diagonally into one inch strips and drizzle with icing.